Kenneth Shave: Military service

 Prior to the commencement of the Second World War in 1939, Shave joined the Victoria Scottish Battalion.
 At the outbreak of war, Shave presented himself to the medical tribunal headed by Major General Sir Frank Kingsley Norris who had saved his arm as a child, and who proudly pronounced him fit for military service.
-In 1940 he was posted to the Middle East with the 2/5th Battalion as an intelligence officer and was mentioned several times in dispatches.
+In 1940 he was posted to the Middle East with the 2/5th Battalion as an intelligence officer and was twice mentioned in despatches.
 He took part in the North African campaign of 1941, fighting "with skill and distinction" in the action which took Bardia from the Italians.

 At Tobruk, Shave was wounded in a night action behind enemy lines.
 While he was hospitalised he bought a 9mm Beretta automatic pistol that had been taken from an Italian officer.
 After his return to the battlefront, a convoy in which he was travelling was ambushed by Germans who ordered the Australians from the vehicles.
 Shave lay on the floor of a vehicle, then used the souvenired pistol to rescue the other members of the party.

 The battalion left Tobruk in 1942.
 On his arrival in Australia, Shave married Phyllis Knight.
 After a brief week's honeymoon Shave went to Toowoomba to assist in preparations for the New Guinea campaign in which he was attached to General Vernon Sturdee's intelligence corps.
 The Japanese later stated that they were amazed at "the extent of intelligence the Australians possessed on Japanese units, movements and personalities".

 On 2 September 1945, the war ended.
-Shave was present with General Sturdee on board the aircraft carrier HMS Glory of the British Pacific Fleet when the Japanese General Imamura and Vice-Admiral Kusaka of the Japanese First Army surrendered Rabaul.
-Shave was awarded the military OBE.
+Shave was present with General Sturdee on board the aircraft carrier of the British Pacific Fleet when the Japanese General Imamura and Vice-Admiral Kusaka of the Japanese First Army surrendered Rabaul.
+Shave was appointed an Officer of the Order of the British Empire.

 The Australian War Memorial holds a copy of Shave's memoirs: "The ramblings of a World War II army intelligence officer" by Lt-Col L. K. Shave OBE, ED.
 (Ret).